teuton-software/teuton/README.md

 Look at this demo files:
 * `./check/demos/demo1-localhost.rb`: This is the script to run.
 With the tests or defined activity.
 * `./check/demos/demo1-localhost.yaml`: This is the configuration file used by the script.
-This file contains tha params for every case (student machine).
+This file contains the params for every case (student machine).

 To run our first demo activity we do: